hapostgres/pg_auto_failover/docs/operations.rst

   11:53:12 |   2 | localhost |   5002 |            primary |        maintenance
   11:53:12 |   2 | localhost |   5002 |        maintenance |        maintenance

-One the primary has reached the ``maintenance`` state then the secondary is promoted, which we don't see here.
+Once the primary has reached the ``maintenance`` state then the secondary is promoted, which we don't see here.
 When the operation is done we can have the old primary re-join the group, this time as a secondary::